-Ananat (2007) then presents evidence that RDI itself does not impact later twentieth century outcomes, except through its effect on segregation.
+As stated above, an additional concern is that our instruments themselves may have direct impacts on Black civic efficacy or its correlates.
+Ananat (2007) presents evidence that the instrument set does not impact later twentieth century outcomes, except through its effect on segregation.
 The concern is that railroad configuration could impact land values and therefore residential income segregation.
-She provides evidence against this channel by demonstrating that RDI does not predict 1990 income segregation.
+She provides evidence against this channel by demonstrating that neither RDI nor distance predicts 1990 income segregation.
 Further, given her results of a positive relationship between RDI and White economic outcomes (in contrast to a negative relationship between RDI and Black economic outcomes), Ananat (2007) argues that RDI operates through race rather than through income.

-Further proof of their validity is that the instruments do not begin to predict Black/non-Black segregation until the completion (or near-completion34) of the Great Migration in 1950.
-The fourth column of Table II demonstrates that the instruments, with a joint significance p-value of .251, fail to predict 1930 segregation.35 However in 1950 (as well as 1970 and 1990) the instruments are significant predictors of segregation, as shown in the next three columns.
+Further proof of their validity is that the instruments do not begin to predict Black/non-Black segregation until the completion (or near-completion36) of the Great Migration in 1950.
+The fourth column of Table II demonstrates that the instruments, with a joint significance p-value of .251, fail to predict 1930 segregation.37 However in 1950 (as well as 1970 and 1990) the instruments are significant predictors of segregation, as shown in the next three columns.